 Monosaccharides that have eight or more carbon molecules are rarely observed because they’re quite unstable and break apart very quickly.

 Monosaccharides play a variety of different roles within the cells of animals and plants.
 The function of monosaccharides is to store energy and produce energy.
 Most organisms derive their energy by breaking apart the monosaccharide known as glucose and utilizing the energy that is released by the chemical bonds of glucose.

 Some monosaccharides are used to create fibers that come together to form various cellular structures.
 An example of this process is the creation of cellulose by plants.
 Some forms of bacteria can also create a cell wall out of a different type of polysaccharide.
 The cells of animals also encase themselves in a structure made out of polysaccharides, which as previously noted come from smaller monosaccharides.

-Monosaccharides don’t require intestinal digestion to be absorbed, through oligosaccharides must first be hydrolyzed down to monosaccharides before they can be absorbed.
+Monosaccharides don’t require intestinal digestion to be absorbed, though oligosaccharides must first be hydrolyzed down to monosaccharides before they can be absorbed.

 Three of the most important monosaccharides are three sugars known as glucose, fructose, and galactose.
 Each of these monosaccharides at the same chemical formula: C6H12O6.
 The fact that the three common sugars all have six carbon atoms means that they are all hexose molecules.
 While the same molecular formula is found in the three sugars, each of the sugars has a different arrangement of atoms.